vivekkiranpatil/Spotify-music-recommendation/README.md

 Separating out audio features in our dataset, we calculate the mean vector of a song list as our "song center" and use cosine distance to find closest matches to return as a DataFrame.
 The end result is a user-input song or song list returning closest-distance song suggestions for the user based on Spotify's numerical audio features.

+## Challenges we faced

+We experimented with addtitional datascraping tools from open source websitess like SoundCloud, Deezer, Pandora and Apple Music.
+The problem with these platforms included very limited api calls to scrape data and anti-automation and bot-bursting servies that didn't allow us to scrap data effectively.

+The result was we had to settle with using Spotipy, which allowed us to scrape upto 500 api calls per month, which we scraped using multiple accounts.
+The undersampling problem was mostly solved by SMOT.

+Moreover, we experimented with other Tech Stacks like Node Stack, and Python-Flask.
+All of them required extensive work in frontend developement to inculcate into a deployable format to analyze data.
+Choosing Streamlit was the optimal outcome due to very little need for frontend development as they support markdown developement.

+## Future prospects

+There are several directions we could take this project in the future to improve or expand upon the current implementation:

+1. Incorporating User Feedback: One way to further personalize the recommendations could be to incorporate user feedback.
+For example, we could ask users to rate how much they like the recommended songs, and use this feedback to adjust the recommendations for future users.
+This would require building a feedback mechanism into the web app and incorporating it into the recommendation algorithm.
+2. Exploring Alternative Recommendation Algorithms: While the current content-based recommendation system based on cosine distance is effective, we could explore other algorithms such as collaborative filtering or matrix factorization to see if they could improve the recommendations.
+This would require collecting additional data, such as user listening histories or ratings, and implementing a different algorithm in the recommendation system.
+3. Expanding to Additional Playlists: While our initial implementation used a playlist from Four Tet, we could expand the project to include additional playlists from a variety of artists and genres.
+This would allow us to test the effectiveness of the recommendation system on a wider range of music, and potentially identify any limitations of the current algorithm.
+4. Incorporating External Data: We could also explore incorporating external data sources, such as artist or album information, to further personalize the recommendations.
+For example, we could recommend songs from the same album or by the same artist as the user-input track, or incorporate genre or mood information to generate more targeted recommendations.